GO UP

 Tohatchi, New Mexico

-Constructed in 1921, the Oljato Trading Post was owned an constructed by Joseph Hefferman until 1936 when he sold the post.
+This trading post is permanently closed.
+Constructed in 1921, the Oljato Trading Post was owned and constructed by Joseph Hefferman until 1936 when he sold the post.
 The Oljato Trading Post was recently (2020) stabilized with the partnership between the Oljato Chapter House, San Juan County (Utah) Historial Commision, San Juan (Utah) County, Utah Division of State History, The State Historic Preservation Office (SHPO), The Utah Division of Indian Affairs, and the Navajo Nation Historic Preservation Department.
 The post was added to the National Register of Historic Places on June 20, 1980.

 For more information, contact: